bhNibir/dnd-image-gallery/README.md

 # Simple Image Gallery

-This is a simple Image Gallery with Drag and Drop fictionally.
+This is a simple Image Gallery with Drag and Drop functionality.

 ### » [Demo Link](https://gleaming-cucurucho-177190.netlify.app/)